Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Generative AI-driven Digital Twin Architecture

 \subsection{Digital Twin Modeling and Maintenance}

 Based on collected data, high-fidelity DTs can be constructed by reproducing the geometry and physical properties of industrial infrastructures\cite{yu2024bi}.
-These virtual models are maintained on the edge servers to ensure real-time updates\cite{yu2024bi}.
+These virtual models are maintained on edge servers to ensure real-time updates\cite{yu2024bi}.
 However, due to the complicated environments of ICPSs\cite{zhang2022advancements}, traditional DT modeling methods, such as structural modeling or behavioral modeling\cite{yu2024bi}, rely on accurate simulation parameters\cite{chen2024generative}, making it challenging to continuously guarantee the quality of DTs.
-Thanks to the robust data generation capability, GAI can provide supplementary data for DT modeling in ICPSs, including environmental conditions and operational parameters, and even allow DTs to update and refine their knowledge base over time.
-Moreover, the augmented data can preserve all the patterns from the original data\cite{chen2024generative}, thus protecting the private data of ICPSs.
+Thanks to the robust data generation capability, GenAI can provide supplementary data for DT modeling in ICPSs, including environmental conditions and operational parameters, and even allow DTs to update and refine their knowledge base over time.
+For instance, the authors in \cite{HU2023103807} developed a Wasserstein GAN-based DT in industrial asset health monitoring.
+Besides, the augmented data can preserve almost all patterns from the original data\cite{chen2024generative}, thus protecting private data in ICPSs.